Need networking tips that really work? Check out 6 ways you can win the game of business.

 Carnegie said that most people loosen up in tense situations when they are given the ability to talk about themselves.
-It’s why employers today still instruct individuals to rattle off some personal facts about themselves when interviewing them.
+It’s why employers today still instruct individuals to rattle off some personal facts about themselves during an interview.

 Know when to use suggestions instead of directions.

 He knew it was better to encourage critical thinking among subordinates than to establish power by force.
-In doing so, he earned respect from his employees because they knew he valued their intellect; in turn, they worked diligently for him because they wanted to make him proud.
+In doing so, he earned respect from his employees.
+Because they knew he valued their intellect.
+And, in turn, they worked diligently for him because they wanted to make him proud.

 Don’t try to win an argument.